 Another session worth bookmarking is “Not as Boring as it Sounds: G Suite Tools & Copyright Compliance”.
 In this session, presenter Renee Bogacz, an Instructional Technology Resource Teacher in Channahon School District 17, will dig into the best ways teachers and students can ethically utilize content they find online.
 Along the way, participants will learn about copyright, fair use, and Creative Commons licensing, as well as how all three can be properly managed using an assortment of readily-available Google Workplace for Education tools.

 These are just a couple of the exciting sessions the Digital Literacy Conference has in store for you.
 Be sure to keep an eye on the #DigLitCon homepage for further announcements about the full conference schedule in early April.

 The Digital Literacy Conference is on its way, and we hope you’ll join this unique opportunity to dig deep into one of education’s most relevant topics.
 Register today over on the #DigLitCon homepage and take your first step toward harnessing digital literacy’s full potential.

 Stay Tuned for More Updates from #DigLitCon

-To keep up with the latest on the Digital Literacy Conference, follow the LTC on social media (@ltcillinois on Twitter and Facebook) or subscribe to our monthly newsletter.
+To keep up with the latest on the Digital Literacy Conference, including the upcoming conference schedule announcement in early April, follow the LTC on social media (@ltcillinois on Twitter and Facebook) or subscribe to our monthly newsletter.
 More information on the conference can also be found on the #DigLitCon homepage.